Team: Boom Briggs Racing

 Since, Richards has gone on to collect over 170 dirt late model Feature victories, won a record-setting four World of Outlaws Craftsman Late Model Series Championships (2009, 2010, 2013, 2016) and captured one Lucas Oil Late Model Dirt Series Championship (2017) in just his first full-season in the Series

-This year will be Richards’ 17th year competing on a national touring level and fourth in the Lucas Oil Late Model Dirt Series.
-In 2020 he will step behind the wheel of No. 14 iRacing Ford for Clint Bowyer Racing for the second season.
+This year will mark the return of Richards to the World of Outlaws Late Model Series after spending the past five seasons touring with the Lucas Oil Late Model Dirt Series.
+In his 15th full year competing on a national touring level, Richards will step behind the wheel of the No. 1 Briggs Transport machine owned by fellow late model driver Boom Briggs.
 The Ohio resident is scheduled to compete in more than 65 Feature events across the United States this year.